 Edmontosaurus was one of the last of the duck-billed dinosaurs, living at the very end of the Cretaceous (70-65 million years ago) – Maastrichtian faunal stage.

 Picture Credit: Everything Dinosaur

 Edmontosaurus is known from many fossilised skeletons.
 It must have been one of the most abundant of the large, herbivorous dinosaurs at the end of the Cretaceous and a number of species have been ascribed to this genus.
 These large animals that could grow to lengths of 13 metres and weigh as much as 4 tonnes, were the prey of the large Tyrannosaurs.
 A number of fossilised skeletons show signs of attacks from predators, including one specimen with a chunk bitten out of its tail.
-This flat-headed Hadrosaur was named after the Canadian city of Edmonton, although fossils assoiciated with this genus are known from Edmonton and its suburbs.
+This flat-headed Hadrosaur was not named after the Canadian city of Edmonton, although fossils assoiciated with this genus are known from Edmonton and its suburbs.
 Edmontosaurus was named after the “Edmonton” Formation, the rock unit in which it was first found.
 The “Edmonton” Formation has subsequently been elevated to “Group” status by geologists and consists of four geological formations namely, (oldest first) Horseshoe Canyon, Whitemud, Battle and the Scollard Formation which contains evidence to make the Cretaceous-Palaeogene boundary.
 Edmontosaurus fossils (E. regalis) are associated with the Horseshoe Canyon Formation.